mrinalkumarjha/MicroserviceWithDotNet/DockerReadme.md

-	docker ps --help : to see all configuration options available for docker ps docker run -p 8000:80 container_name_or_id : create new container based on some image. it is attached mode(means we are attached to container and any console.log kind of output will appear in terminal) docker run -p 8000:80 -d container_name_or_id : create new container based on some image. -d  is deattached mode(means we are not attached to container and any console.log kind of output will not appear in terminal) docker start container_name_or_id: start existing container in deattached mode by default. use this if there is not any source code change. because docker run will create new container each time. docker start -a container_name_or_id: start existing container in attached mode by default. docker stop container_name_or_id : stop running container. docker attach container_name_or_id : to attach container to terminal(so that user can see logs and outputs , error from server) docker logs container_name_or_id: to see logs of any container docker logs -f container_name_or_id: to keep listning and see logs of any container(similar to attach mode)
+	docker ps --help : to see all configuration options available for docker ps docker run -p 8000:80 container_name_or_id : create new container based on some image. it is attached mode(means we are attached to container and any console.log kind of output will appear in terminal) docker run -p 8000:80 -d container_name_or_id : create new container based on some image. -d  is deattached mode(means we are not attached to container and any console.log kind of output will not appear in terminal) docker run -p 3000:80 --rm container_name_or_id : by --rm it will automatically remove container once exit. docker start container_name_or_id: start existing container in deattached mode by default. use this if there is not any source code change. because docker run will create new container each time. docker start -a container_name_or_id: start existing container in attached mode by default. docker stop container_name_or_id : stop running container. docker attach container_name_or_id : to attach container to terminal(so that user can see logs and outputs , error from server) docker logs container_name_or_id: to see logs of any container docker logs -f container_name_or_id: to keep listning and see logs of any container(similar to attach mode)

+	docker run -it ee21278214df : To enter in interactive mode(for python script. to enter enput and expect output) docker start -a -i ffdbb802a596 : To start container in interactive mode. ex for python script . -a is atttched and -i means we want to input something.

+	docker rm container_name_or_id container_name_or_id : To remove container.
+	docker rm compassionate_yonath romantic_yalow affectionate_sinoussi  : remove multiple container.

+	docker images : list all images
+	docker rmi image_id image_id: to remove multiple images. it will remove image and all llayers of image. to remove image you will have to remove container first which is using image. docker image prune: it will remove all unused images.

+	docker inspect 8778d77035e2: to inspect, see details like all layers, when created , which os is used , size about images.